 So I’ve put together this post, which is basically me talking a lot about tea and what people are doing wrong.
 I’ve outlined the types as well as times and temperatures you should know if you wanna make a killer cuppa.
 I’ve also addressed some common complaints I hear people say about this elixir of life.
 Read on below if you wanna know more!

 I’m a firm believer that there is a tea for everyone, just like there is an anime for everyone.
 The key is finding the right one.

 Most people don’t realize that all tea comes from the same plant: Camellia Sinensis.
-The different types of tea are a product of change the shape and chemistry of the leaf through processing: plucking, withering, rolling, oxidizing and firing/drying.
-The majority of the changes are in the oxidation, where the enzymes are doing a little foxtrot with oxygen.
+The different types of tea are a product of changing the shape and chemistry of the leaf through processing: plucking, withering, rolling, oxidizing and firing/drying.
+The majority of the changes are in the oxidation stage, where the enzymes are doing a little foxtrot with oxygen.

 There are five main tea types: black, oolong, green, white and Pu’erh.
 Ever heard of herbal/red teas?
 Not actually made with tea, but we’ll address them here because they are necessary for tea-drinkers.

 It uses all the steps and rolling/oxidizing are done more than once–sometimes lots of times.
-This can take hours or days, usually needs heat to offer the enzymes a chill-pill.
+This can take hours or days, and usually requires heating to offer the enzymes a chill-pill.
 The result is a layered tea which is both smooth and rich!
 One of my recommendations for new tea drinkers!

 First three steps.
-Green tea gets just some heat to prevent oxidation, which can be done a variety of ways.
+Green tea gets just a wee bit of heat to prevent oxidation, which can be done in a variety of ways.
 If you’ve ever felt green tea tasted grassy, you’re probably having tea that was pan-fired.

 Aka: unprocessed!
 It only goes through the first two steps.
 As such, white tea is super delicate and light.